 Joyal:

 Well, I’d say we see the most impact in terms of reporting.
-The whole premise of API monitoring is to provide users with constant feedback in the form of a report.
+The whole premise is to provide users with constant feedback in the form of a report.
 Users can see a lot of different metrics here.

 Daniel: